hl7au/au-fhir-erequesting/input/pagecontent/conformance.md

 #### AU eRequesting Capability Statements
 The [AU eRequesting Placer CapabilityStatement](CapabilityStatement-au-erequesting-placer.html) defines the conformance requirements and expectations of an [AU eRequesting Placer](ActorDefinition-au-erequesting-actor-placer.html) actor responsible for initiating and creating diagnostic service requests.
 The complete list of FHIR profiles, REST API interactions, and search parameters that can be implemented by an AU eRequesting Placer are defined in this capability statement.
 AU eRequesting placers define their capabilities by choosing from this list based on the resource types they need to place requests.

+The [AU eRequesting Filler CapabilityStatement](CapabilityStatement-au-erequesting-filler.html) defines the conformance requirements and expectations of an [AU eRequesting Filler](ActorDefinition-au-erequesting-actor-filler.html) actor responsible for finding and retrieving diagnostic service requests so that service providers can fulfil them.
+The complete list of FHIR profiles, REST API interactions, and search parameters that can be implemented by an AU eRequesting Filler are defined in this capability statement.
+AU eRequesting fillers define their capabilities by choosing from this list based on the resource types they need to fulfill requests.

+The [AU eRequesting Patient Access CapabilityStatement](CapabilityStatement-au-erequesting-patientaccess.html) defines the conformance requirements and expectations of an [AU eRequesting Patient Access](ActorDefinition-au-erequesting-actor-patientaccess.html) actor as the digital interface that allows patients or their representatives to view and manage requests for diagnostic services.
+The complete list of FHIR profiles, REST API interactions, and search parameters that can be implemented by an AU eRequesting Patient Access client are defined in this capability statement.
+AU eRequesting patient access clients define their capabilities by choosing from this list based on the resource types they need to access requests.

 The [AU eRequesting Server CapabilityStatement](CapabilityStatement-au-erequesting-server.html) defines the conformance requirements and expectations of an [AU eRequesting Server](ActorDefinition-au-erequesting-actor-server.html) actor responsible for accepting diagnostic service requests and making diagnostic service requests accessible.
 The complete list of FHIR profiles, REST API interactions, and search parameters that can be implemented by an AU eRequesting Server are defined in this capability statement.
 An AU eRequesting Server declares conformance to this list of capabilities based on the resource types and interactions it implements.

-The AU eRequesting Filler CapabilityStatement and AU eRequesting Patient Access CapabilityStatement are not yet defined.

 ### Declaring Conformance
 Servers that are conformant to the AU eRequesting API declare conformance by: